icweb/laravel-aws-rekognition/README.md

-# Laravel + AWS Rekognition SDK Integration
+# Laravel + AWS Rekognition Integration

-This project demonstrates the integration of the AWS Rekognition SDK into a Laravel project, covering two functions of the Rekognition service: detecting text in photos, and detecting nudity.
+This project demonstrates the integration of the AWS SDK for PHP Rekognition client into a Laravel project, covering two functions of the Rekognition service: detecting text in photos, and detecting nudity.
 This project is a demonstration and requires you to integrate your own use case.

 [View Demo](http://laravel-aws-rekognition-demo.icwebapps.com/)
 ___